Download Our Santa Naughty List “Take 2” Reminder

 Click to visit sponsor

 To help remind you to always take two epinephrine auto-injectors along, we launched our “Take 2” campaign in 2013 consisting of fun, informative reminders to post at home, school, and the office.
-Today, we’ve added a special “Naughty List” flyer to the collection to help remind you to stay safe for the holidays.
+Our “Naughty List” flyer helps remind you to stay safe for the holidays.

 Why take TWO epinephrine auto-injectors along?
 In case there is a problem administering the first dose or one dose is not sufficient to halt the progression of anaphylaxis.